Magnetism and Quantum Melting in Moir\'e-Material Wigner Crystals: Finite-Size Phase Diagrams

 When quantum fluctuations are not too strong, these classical estimates are still approximately valid \cite{Dagotto}.
 Therefore the appearance of peaks at ${\bm \vartheta}$ in Fig. \ref{fig:Onethird}(d) is in agreement with the indicated spin configuration.

 The many-body spectrum separates into a high-energy sector associated with double occupations and characteristic energy $U_0$ and a low-energy sector of configurations with no double occupations.
+For $N=3$ particles on $M=9$ sites, the full Hilbert space has dimension 816 and the low-energy sector of single-occupancy consists of 672 states.
 Fig. \ref{fig:Onethird}(c) shows the many-body energies as a function of $W/V_m$, obtained by ED, corresponding to the low-energy single-occupancy Hilbert space, that in turn separates into three bands.
-For $N=3$ particles on $M=9$ sites, this low-energy sector consists of 672 states.

 The lowest band, or ground state manifold, contains 24 states that are degenerate in the atomic limit.
 This number can be understood by noting that there are three inequivalent Wigner crystal configurations at $\nu=1/3$--filling, corresponding to choosing one of the three sites to occupy within the unit cell.
 For each of these states there is a multiplicity of $2^3$ when the spin degree of freedom is taken into account.
 As $t$ is increased (right limit of the plot) the degeneracy is lifted.
 In contrast to the half-filled case, the $\nu=1/3$ state has a branch of excitonic states with energies that lie below the charge gap, indicated by a dark green line with dots, as can be observed in our spectrum.
 The number of these particle-hole excitations is $N_{ex}=432=24\times3\times6$, corresponding to the product of the number of states in the ground state manifold, the number of electrons, and the number of neighboring empty sites around each filled site.
 Finally, the third band in Fig. \ref{fig:Onethird}(c) is the manifold of itinerant charged excitations.
 Its minimum coincides with the charge gap $\Delta_c$ in the atomic limit.
 This band has 216 states for the system size considered, corresponding to configurations where the three particles occupy neighboring sites.
 The multiplicity of the itinerant charged excitation branch grows most quickly as the system size is increased.

-From the mapping of the TMD continuum model to an extended triangular Hubbard model, we have derived an effective spin model that describes the magnetic ground state we observe.
-The Heisenberg interaction between localized spins in the configuration shown in Fig. \ref{fig:Onethird}(a), at lowest order, is
+From the mapping of the TMD continuum model to an extended triangular Hubbard model \cite{FengchengHubbard,Nonlocal}, we have derived an effective spin model that describes the magnetic ground state we observe.
+The Heisenberg interaction between localized spins in the configuration shown in Fig. \ref{fig:Onethird}(a), up to order $t_1^4/U_0U_1^2$, is